July 20 - 23, 2018

 Donato lives with his wife and two daughters in Brooklyn, New York.

 LocationMythcon 49 will be held in Atlanta, Georgia.
 This is our first Mythcon in the South in 15 years!
 The last one was Mythcon 34 in Nashville, Tennesee.
 We will be at the Ritz-Carlton in Downtown, right in the heart of the city near all of the tourist destinations.

 We have arranged for a preferred guest rate of $159 per room per night at the Ritz-Carlton.
 When booking you will need to identify yourself as an attendee of Mythcon 49, more details about this are below.
 We recommend staying at the Ritz, not only to be in the middle of things and avoid a long, late-night walk back from the hospitality suite, but also so the conference is credited with your room nights.

-We have passed the cut-off date for rooms at our preferred guest rate; guests can contact the Ritz-Carlton call center at 1-800-241-3333 and state that they are coming to The Ritz-Carlton, Atlanta (Downtown), for Mythcon July 2018 and provide the agent with their requested dates of stay; the agent will identify your group rate of $159.00.
+We have passed the cut-off date for rooms at our preferred guest rate; guests can contact the Ritz-Carlton call center at 1-800-241-3333 and state that they are coming to The Ritz-Carlton, Atlanta (Downtown), for Mythcon July 2018 and provide the agent with their requested dates of stay; the agent will advise whether the group rate of $159.00 can still be honored.

 Content copyright 1967- The Mythopoeic Society All rights reserved.